acezen3d/AzShadersDocument/common/alpha_clip_and_render_options_property_descriptions.md

 | Off          | 0       | 0       | Keep                 | Keep                 | Keep                 |

 **Notes**
-- Although it’s called `AlphaMask`, it does not control the transparency; it only participates in alpha clipping.
+- Although it's called `AlphaMask`, it does not control the transparency; it only participates in alpha clipping.
 - It's hidden on the body renderer by Material Editor.

 ### Cutoff